 - Palate Propping: John Lennon to the giant Glove, using the word "Nothing".

-- Pallet Swap: When George drives Ringo's car, it changes color multiple times.
+- Palette Swap: When George drives Ringo's car, it changes color multiple times.

 - Pepper Sneeze: The Beatles get sneezed into the Sea of Holes by the Big Giant Heads.
 It is Pepperland after all.